Loading...

 The first ray is an anatomical term for the structural unit of the first metatarsal and cuneiform bones, which function together to accept weight and propel you forward during walking or running.
 The anatomy of the foot is remarkably complex — and interesting!

-Your feet may be just fine with these common characteristics until you try out high heels, narrow or pointy-toed shoes — all which can lead to bunions, pain and extremely limited shoe options.
+Your feet may be just fine with these common characteristics until you try out high heels, narrow or pointy-toed shoes — all of which can lead to bunions, pain and extremely limited shoe options.
 In particular, a woman with a wide foot and a short first ray who wears spiked heels or pointed toe shoes will notice the deformity earlier than a woman with a narrow foot who wears high heels only occasionally.

 So the best and simplest way to avoid bunions — as well as Morton’s neuromas (pinched nerves of the foot), painful calluses, claw toes and other foot problems — is to make sure your shoes are fitting properly.